What you will study

 Admission Requirements

-To be accepted into the Early Childhood, Elementary, Middle School and Physical Education (EEMP) degree program, in the School of Teaching & Learning, you must: (a) have a minimum cumulative undergraduate grade point average of 2.75; (b)
+To be accepted into the Early Childhood, Elementary, Middle School and Physical Education (EEMP) degree program, in the College of Education, you must: (a) have a minimum cumulative undergraduate grade point average of 2.75; (b)

 submit proof of teacher certification or professional endorsement from any of the